Xi'an Jiaotong University: History

 In 1896, the Nanyang Public School (南洋公学) was founded in Shanghai based on an imperial edict issued by the Guangxu Emperor, under the Business and Telegraphs Office of the imperial government.
 Four schools were established: a normal school, a school of foreign studies, a middle school, and a high school.
 Sheng Xuanhuai, the mandarin who proposed the idea to the Guangxu Emperor, became the first president and is regarded as the founder of the university, along with John Calvin Ferguson, a missionary educator.

 The university underwent a series of transitions.
 In 1904, the Ministry of Commerce took over the school, and in 1905 changed its name to Imperial Polytechnic College of the Commerce Ministry.
 In 1906, the college was placed under the Ministry of Posts and Telegraphs, and its name was changed to Shanghai Industrial College of the Ministry of Posts and Telegraphs.
 When the Republic of China was founded, the college was placed under the Ministry of Communications and its name was once again changed, this time to Government Institute of Technology of the Communications Ministry.

 The Republic of China founded the School of Management in 1918.
 In 1920, the Government Institute of Technology of the Communications Ministry merged with two other colleges and changed its name to Nan Yang College of Chiao Tung.
 In 1938, the Ministry of Education took over the university and renamed it, National Chiao Tung University (国立交通大学).
-During the anti-Japanese War, the university moved to the French Concession, and in 1940 the state-run branch of Jiaotong University was set up in Chongqing.
+During the Second Sino-Japanese War, the university moved to the French Concession, and in 1940 the state-run branch of Jiaotong University was set up in Chongqing.
 In 1941, to prevent the Wang puppet government from taking over the university, it continued operations under the name of Private Nanyang University.
 In 1942, the Wang government took over Shanghai School.
 So the Education Department of Guomin Government chose Chongqing Branch as the headquarters of Jiaotong University.
 In 1943, the graduate school was founded.
 After the anti-Japanese War was won, Chongqing headquarter went back to Shanghai and merged with Shanghai School.
 In 1946, the name of state-run Jiaotong University was recovered.

 After the Kuomintang were defeated in 1949, a part of the faculty retreated to Taiwan with Chiang Kai-shek and, in 1958, formed the eponymous National Chiao Tung University in Taiwan.
 The institution that remained in Shanghai was renamed Chiao Tung University to reflect the fact that all universities under the new socialist state would be public.
-In the 1950s, the pinyin romanization system was developed in Mainland China and Chiao Tung University changed its English name to Jiao Tong University.
+In the 1950s, the pinyin romanization system was developed in mainland China and Chiao Tung University changed its English name to Jiao Tong University.